 In 2013, IWA and VSD formed a Joint Powers Agreement for the East Valley Reclamation Authority (EVRA), with the main objective to augment local water resources through beneficial water reuse.
-This project involves injection of treated wastewater from the existing VSD WRF for indirect potable reuse.
-IWA continues to support planning activities for this project.
+This project involves injection of highly treated wastewater from the existing VSD WRF for indirect potable reuse.
+In WY 2022, IWA kicked off groundwater modeling and Recycled Water Master Planning to support this project.